Battle of Hasakah (2015): Syrian Army/YPG counterattack

 Over the next two days, the Syrian Army managed to recapture most of the areas seized by the ISIL militants.
 In addition, the YPG reportedly expelled ISIL from al-Aziziyah and took control of the neighbourhood and the nearby villages of Maruf and Hamra.

 On 1 July, the Syrian Army brought in new reinforcements, while two VBIEDs were detonated inside the city, as ISIL renewed its attack on the Ghuweran district.
 The next day, ISIL regained ground in a city neighborhood.

 On 3 July, 11 Syrian Army soldiers were killed and wounded by an ISIL suicide bomber in the city.
-On the same day, ISIL advanced to the Khabur River in southwestern Al-Hasakah city, reaching the Kurdish and Assyrian-held part of northern Al-Hasakah.
-By then, ISIL had deployed over 4,500 militants into Al-Hasakah city.
+On the same day, ISIL advanced to the Khabur River in southwestern Hasakah city, reaching the Kurdish and Assyrian-held part of northern Hasakah.
+By then, ISIL had deployed over 4,500 militants into Hasakah city.

-By 5 July, YPG forces stationed to the east of the Abd al-Aziz Mountains launched an offensive eastward, capturing multiple villages that ISIL had captured from Syrian Army forces, in an attempt to sever an ISIL supply line to Al-Hasakah city.
+By 5 July, YPG forces stationed to the east of the Abd al-Aziz Mountains launched an offensive eastward, capturing multiple villages that ISIL had captured from Syrian Army forces, in an attempt to sever an ISIL supply line to Hasakah city.
 The US-led Coalition also conducted two airstrikes near the highway, in support of the YPG advance.

-On 8 July, the Syrian Army units reportedly established full control over the al-Lailiyeh neighborhood in Al-Hasaka city.
+On 8 July, the Syrian Army units reportedly established full control over the al-Lailiyeh neighborhood in Hasaka city.
 On 10 July, ISIL captured the Faculty of Economics, on the southern outskirts of the city, but part of it was recaptured by the Syrian Army later in the day.
 The Syrian Army also reportedly captured the southeastern part of the Al-Nishwa District.